nhoffman/barcodecop/README.rst

 reads between specimens can create the appearance of template contamination in negative controls.

+It turns out that barcode read quality is a predictor of barcode mis-assignment.
+Wright and Vetsigian (2016) (https://dx.doi.org/10.1186%2Fs12864-016-3217-x) showed that an average barcode quality score threshold of 26 prevented most read mis-assignment on the Illumina platform.

-The onboard software used for demultiplexing on the Illumina MiSeq cannot be configured to enforce exact barcode matches.
+In addition, the onboard software used for demultiplexing on the Illumina MiSeq cannot be configured to enforce exact barcode matches.
 As a result, a minority of reads (up to about 5% in my tests) are assigned to a specimen on the basis of a partial barcode match.
-Somewhat anecdotally, these less-than-exact matches appear to have a higher likelihood of mis-assignment.
+Somewhat anecdotally, these less-than-exact matches appear to have a higher likelihood of mis-assignment as well, but the effect is dependent on barcode sequence and which combinations of barcodes are used in the same library.

-Probably an even more important predictor of barcode mis-assignment is barcode read quality.
-Wright and Vetsigian (2016) (https://dx.doi.org/10.1186%2Fs12864-016-3217-x) showed that an average barcode quality score threshold of 26 prevented most read mis-assignment on the Illumina platform.

-This package provides the ``barcodecop`` command that uses the index reads to determine the most prevalent barcode sequence, and removes reads without exact barcode matches from an accompanying fastq file, and optionally filters reads based on average barcode quality score.
+This package provides the ``barcodecop`` command that uses the index reads to determine the most prevalent barcode sequence, and removes reads without exact barcode matches from an accompanying fastq file.
+It also filters reads based on average barcode quality score.

 Command line arguments::